use-ink/ink/ARCHITECTURE.md

 It automatically compiles for the correct PolkaVM target architecture and uses an optimal set of compiler flags.

-Ann approximation of the build command it will execute is:
+An approximation of the build command it will execute is:

 ```bash
 cd ink/integration-tests/public/flipper/